datafeedr/slate/source/includes/v1/_responses.md

 ## Successful Responses

-Every successful API Request will return a `200` HTTP staus code and include the following properties in the Response in addition to any queried data.
+Every successful API Request will return a `200` HTTP status code and include the following properties in the Response in addition to any queried data.

 ### Response Properties